harhar2000/harhar2000/README.md

 🔧**'Software Developer / Jobs Market Analyst'**👨‍💼

 ### Software developer with a focus on Python and Machine Learning technologies.
 Each of my projects are crafted from the ground up.
 This encompasses planning, designing and executing with precision.
 My approach consistently revolves around solving real-life problems through innovative coding solutions.
-Currently, I am actively seeking new opportunities that make a significant impact via following my interests and challenging my skills.
+Currently, I am actively seeking new opportunities that make significant impacts.

 ---